 What is all of this?

-Unlike photogrammetry, GSplatting provides a fairly realistic gaussian of the captured scene that can be viewed using very little computational resources, this is a big reason why Nvidia is investing time into NeRF (actually something completely different but they’re similar in output).
+Unlike photogrammetry, GSplatting provides a fairly realistic gaussian of the captured scene that can be viewed using very little computational resources, this is a big reason why NVidia is investing time into NeRF (actually something completely different but they’re similar in output).

 gsplat.js left click rotate, right click pan